- Watch the full sequence

 Here is an example from The Star (Director : Timothy Reckart, Art DIrector : Sean Eckols).
 We were asked to maintain the bounce light on Mary (in the first shot) and Bo and Ruth (in the second shot).

 We decided to constrain the bounce light (a disk area) to the character.
-Three main difficulties were :
+Three main issues were :

 - Every time we received an alembic update, the constrain broke.